-If the hibernation is turned on, you must see Hibernate option under Shutdown settings just above Sleep and Lock options.
+If the hibernation is turned on, you must see the Hibernate option under Shutdown settings just above Sleep and Lock options.

 Turn on or off Fast startup using Registry

-Step 1: Open Registry Editor by typing Regedit in Start menu or taskbar search box, and then pressing Enter key.
+Step 1: Open Registry Editor by typing Regedit in the Start menu or taskbar search box, and then pressing Enter key.

 Step 2: Once Registry Editor is launched, navigate to the following key:

 Step 3: On the right side, locate the value named HiberbootEnabled, double-click on it, and change the value data to 1 (one) to turn on the fast startup.
 Set the value to 0 (zero) to turn off the feature.